-Students who desire to withdraw from the College must complete a Withdrawal From College form available from the Office of the Registrar or submit a letter to the Registrar stating the desire to withdraw.
+Students who desire to withdraw from the College must speak with a Learner Mentor who will initiate a Withdrawal From College form.
 Students under age eighteen must furnish written permission from their parent or guardian to withdraw from the College.
 Students with outstanding debts to the College must settle their accounts before withdrawing.

 If a student withdraws from the College after the penalty drop date (see Academic Calendar for pertinent dates), or does not officially withdraw by notifying the Office of the Registrar in writing, a grade of “F” will be assigned for each course.
-If extenuating circumstances exist, the Dean of Faculty and Academic Effectiveness must be informed in writing and appropriate documentation may be required.
-The Dean of Faculty and Academic Effectiveness will determine if withdrawal without academic penalty is appropriate.
+If extenuating circumstances exist, the Director of Academics must be informed in writing and appropriate documentation may be required.
+The Director of Academics will determine if withdrawal without academic penalty is appropriate.

 For information concerning refunds, see the Withdrawal from College Refund Policy.

 Readmission to College after voluntary official withdrawal is not automatic.
 A student desiring to return to the College must apply for readmission using the Apply Now option.

 A student with certain military status who is called to active duty is given special consideration by the College in determining tuition refund or academic deferral of credit.
 Depending upon the circumstances and timing, such a student may be allowed to withdraw from the College without academic penalty and with full refund of tuition or the student will receive a grade of incomplete with the option of completing the course(s) at a later date or tuition credit for future enrollment.
 Each case is determined on its own merits based on the College’s receipt of a copy of the appropriate military orders.